Oil prices soar past $100 a barrel as war escalates in Iran

 Surging oil prices have weighed heavily on stocks in recent days, as traders fear that a prolonged spike in fuel prices could lead to another spike in inflation and hurt the economy.
 Dow futures dropped more than 800 points, or 1.7%.
 S&P 500 and Nasdaq futures fell 1.6%.

-A prolonged spike in oil and gas prices could exacerbate America’s struggles with affordability, putting President Donald Trump and Republicans in a precarious political position ahead of this year’s midterm elections.
+A prolonged spike in oil and gas prices could exacerbate America’s struggles with affordability, putting Trump and Republicans in a precarious political position ahead of this year’s midterm elections.

 The Trump administration on Sunday tried to assuage fears that the US and Israeli-led military campaign against Iran would have long-term effects at the pump.